-Thomas Savage (1915–2003) was one of the best of the Intermountain West novelists for several decades of the twentieth century.
-His thirteen novels received high critical praise but low sales throughout his career.
-Although he spent much of his later life in the Northeast, his formative years were spent in southwestern Montana, and the Mountain West and his ranching family formed the background of much of his work.
+Thomas Savage (1915–2003) was one of the intermountain West’s best novelists.
+His thirteen novels received high critical praise, yet he remained largely unknown by readers.
+Although Savage spent much of his later life in the Northeast, his formative years were spent in southwestern Montana, where the mountain West and his ranching family formed the setting for much of his work.

 O. Alan Weltzien’s insightful and detailed literary biography chronicles the life and work of this neglected but deeply talented novelist.
-As a closeted gay family man in the rural West, Savage was both an outsider and an insider, navigating an intense conflict between his sexual identity and the claustrophobic social restraints of the rural West.
-Unlike many other Western writers, Savage abjured the formula westerns so popular in his time and offered instead a realistic, often subversive version of the rural West.
-His novels tell a hard, harsh story about dysfunctional families, loneliness, and stifling provincialism in the small towns and ranches of the northern Rockies, and his queer West provides a unique vision and a caustic counter-narrative contrary to the triumphant settler-colonialism themes that have shaped much Western literature.
-Savage West seeks to restore Thomas Savage’s well-deserved position in American literature and to reintroduce twenty-first-century readers to a major Montana writer.
+Savage, a closeted gay family man, was both an outsider and an insider, navigating an intense conflict between his sexual identity and the claustrophobic social restraints of the rural West.
+Unlike many other Western writers, Savage avoided the formula westerns—so popular in his time—and offered instead a realistic, often subversive version of the region.
+His novels tell a hard, harsh story about dysfunctional families, loneliness, and stifling provincialism in the small towns and ranches of the northern Rockies, and his minority interpretation of the West provides a unique vision and caustic counternarrative contrary to the triumphant settler-colonialism themes that have shaped most Western literature.
+Savage West seeks to claim Thomas Savage’s well-deserved position in American literature and to reintroduce twenty-first-century readers to a major Montana writer.

 This book makes plain that Savage's work is worthy of a great deal more critical attention than it has received…Weltzien has a thorough command of his subject and has augmented his own analyses with impressive archival work and original interviews with Savage’s family, friends, and collaborators.
 Savage West is a significant and welcome contribution to scholarship on western American literature, Montana literature, and environmental literature.”

 —Michael P. Branch, author of Rants from the Hill and How to Cuss in Western